Understanding the Link Between War Crimes and Peacekeeping Missions

 The Geneva Conventions are a set of international treaties that establish the standards of humanitarian law in armed conflicts.
 They primarily focus on the protection of victims, including civilians, prisoners of war, and the sick and wounded.
 These conventions aim to mitigate the suffering caused by warfare {outline current point}.

-See also Understanding Command Responsibility in War Crimes
+See also Understanding the Link Between War Crimes and PTSD

 One key aspect of the Geneva Conventions is their emphasis on the adherence and enforcement of the rules of war.
 They outline the responsibilities of signatory states in ensuring the humane treatment of individuals affected by armed conflict.
 Violations of these conventions constitute war crimes and can lead to legal repercussions {outline current point}.